What Is Not For Profit?

 You might have heard terms like – for purpose, non-governmental organisation, public sector, public benefit entity and more.
 But what is a not for profit?
 What legal form do these organisations take?
 What are their obligations and what are the advantages/disadvantages of each?

 Types of not for profit organisations:

-Common amongst all 4 is the existence of a charitable purpose.
-Additionally, not for profits need to carry out activities in line with both their founding documents and ultimately, their purpose.
+Common amongst all 4 is the existence of a purpose.
+Additionally, not for profits need to carry out activities in line with both their founding documents.

 In addition to being a registered Charity, organisations can choose to incorporate and be either an Incorporated Society or a Charitable Trust.

 The below table presents a quick snapshot of the key differences between the different types of not for profit.
 This may help to assist anyone deciding which legal form their future vision might take, or even whether your organisation might perhaps be best suited to a different type of not for profit.